Skip to content

 relies on the resource that ran out: stack space.
 Since the handler typically runs on the thread whose stack overflowed,

 it can no longer use stack variables or call functions.
-This results in a crashed handler that can't report the initial
+This results in a crashed application without sending a report that

 How to handle this issue is different from platform to platform, but options boil down to:

-* allocating a stack that only the crash handler can use (Linux and Windows)
+* allocating a stack that only the crash handler can use (Linux/POSIX and Windows)

 * running the handler in a separate thread (or process), which will receive a message of the crash asynchronously (macOS)

-stack because even if there was no stack overflow, the stack amount available to the handler could be limited.
+stack because even if there was no stack overflow, the amount of stack available to the handler could be limited.
 This is

 especially true for users who use the `on_crash` or `before_send` hook over which Sentry has no control.